kjknudtson/Project_Pokedex/README.md

 ## Description

 This was a fun "Pokedex" program I coded, as a way to further practice coding.
 It utilizes html, CSS, Javascript, jQuery, and uses an AJAX call of the API, PokeAPI.
 I even used some custom Google fonts.
 I very much enjoyed Pokemon as a kid in the '90s and I really enjoyed working on this.
 This project helped me get an even better understanding of API calls and helped me utilize Google Fonts, as I hadn't used them in a project before, and I really like how they look.
-Whilthe it is a functioning program, I still want to see if I can add more to it.
+While it is a functioning program, I still want to see if I can add more to it.

 Deployed Application: https://kjknudtson.github.io/Project_Pokedex/